Turkey balks at Trump's tweet warning them to limit Syria incursion against Kurds

 SDF spokesman Mustafa Bali said the U.S. troop redeployment would directly help ISIS, which still has many fighters in the region despite losing control of the territory it held.

+Bali warned that "especially in the recently-liberated areas," ISIS would "seize the opportunity of such an (Turkish) invasion, and it may return to impose their control."

-In a tweet, Bali also alluded to the criticism of the move in President Trump's own back yard, saying the SDF was "humbled by the enormous support by American people and politicians despite @POTUS decision to pave the way for Turkish invasion."
+He also alluded to the criticism of the Mr. Trump's move in Washington, saying the SDF was "humbled by the enormous support by American people and politicians despite @POTUS decision to pave the way for Turkish invasion."

 Turkey, which considers Kurdish fighters in Syria terrorists and links them to a decades-old insurgency in Turkey, has already launched two major incursions into northern Syria over the past years.
 The first was in 2016, when Turkey and Syrian opposition fighters it backs attacked areas held by ISIS west of the Euphrates River.
 Last year Turkey launched an attack on the Syrian Kurdish enclave of Afrin, leading to the displacement of some 300,000 people.